larafale/node-i18n/README.md

 #### Translation files
 Every translation file is JSON and must end with .json
-You can have as many file you want for each locale.
+You can have as many files as you want for each locale.
 This let you seperate content.
 For example : `en.json` `header_en.json` `footer_en.json`
 <br/>
 Each file start with the `locale` key.